Getting Started

 - If you want to direct the water elsewhere, attach a garden hose to the hose bib and redirect the water to an appropriate draining area.

-Every Freeflow Spa is backed by a 5-year structure and shell/surface warranty, 2-year synthetic wood cabinetry warranty, and 1-year equipment, labor, and plumbing warranty as well as a 60-day satisfaction guarantee.
+Every Freeflow spa is backed by a 5-year structural and shell/surface warranty, a 2-year warranty on synthetic wood cabinetry, and a 1-year warranty on equipment, labor, and plumbing.
 Read more about our warranty here.
-Read more about our 60-day satisfaction guarantee here.

 The warranty is valid for the original consumer purchaser of the Freeflow spa only and begins on the date of installation of the hot tub, but not later than one year from the date of purchase.
 The warranty terminates upon any transfer of ownership, or if the hot tub is installed or relocated outside the country of purchase by the original consumer purchaser prior to the expiration of the warranty period.